-The Integrated Chemistry, Chemical Engineering, and Materials Research Experience for Undergraduates programs provide students interested in chemical-related sciences and engineering the opportunity to pursue summer research in three, themed summer programs.
-Together, participants in all three programs form a larger community of researchers.
+The Integrated Research Experience for Undergraduates programs in Chemistry and Chemical and Biological Engineering, Chemistry of Materials for Renewable Energy, Materials, and Chemical Upcycling of Waste Plastics provide students interested in chemical-related sciences and engineering the opportunity to pursue summer research in four, themed summer programs.
+Together, participants in all four programs form a larger community of researchers.
 Summer REU students see the breadth and depth of the chemical sciences and engineering research conducted at UW–Madison.

 Students participating in this program explore phenomena in the fields of chemistry and chemical and biological engineering through hands-on research projects in the laboratories of faculty in the Department of Chemistry or Department of Chemical and Biological Engineering.